Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 Traditionally, WoW has had a pretty static game world.
-Sure, which faction holds a PvP zone may change every few hours, but fundamentally, the game remain the same.
+Sure, which faction holds a PvP zone may change every few hours, but fundamentally, the game remains the same.
 The three exceptions to this rule are:

-1. Dynamic Events - Taking the place of standard quests, which can have negative repercussions such as spawn camping and kill stealing, dynamic events are unique to specific areas and occur as a result of player interaction.
+- Dynamic Events: Taking the place of standard quests, which can have negative repercussions such as spawn camping and kill stealing, dynamic events are unique to specific areas and occur as a result of player interaction.
 These events have multiple possible outcomes and can trigger additional events.
 For example, a successful centaur invasion may then lead to centaurs occupying a nearby fort, triggering a new event in which that fort could then be taken by players.
 Dynamic events scale based upon the number of active participants and reward all players with experience, karma, and coin, so there is no need to form a party.

 Using world events in place of traditional questing is an interesting approach for an MMORPG that gives the game world a sense of life and immediacy.
 Although very different from WoW in this respect, GW2 is not the first to introduce these types of world events.
 Although utilized on a smaller scale, RIFT has been employing its own world events, rifts that pop up spewing monsters throughout the countryside, for some time now.
-There are definitely advantages to being a late comer to the market; GW2 has built upon the best of what is already out there.
+There are definitely advantages to being a latecomer to the market; GW2 has built upon the best of what is already out there.
 And it works.